CamerAllan/evm/README.md

 ## What is this

 `evm` is a binary version manager written in rust.
-It enables you to quickly swap the version of a binary on your $PATH.
+It enables you to quickly swap the version of any binary on your $PATH.

 ## Why